 We love to show this to the world: a cosy coffee shop in the Northern part of Tehran, with young customers chatting casually.

-Paradoxes do exists in every country.
+Paradoxes do exist in every country.
 But, if the wealth and comfort of a tiny minority is the show case, and, the largest hardship is covered up, then we all live in a lie.

 The Iranian IRGC thanks the Russian might and the Supreme Leader’s ideology displays its triumphalism in conquering the Middle-East.
 Today’s the Iranian megalomania in influencing the Middle-East has a strong smell of colonialism.